 Why Eat Organic Foods

-As a father of two young and vibrant boys, I am very concerned with the amount of chemicals sprayed on our foods.
+As a father, I am very concerned with the amount of chemicals sprayed on our foods.
 Fortunately, there is a way to reduce pesticide exposure.
 This is where organic foods are important because, typically, they contain fewer pesticide residues compared than conventional foods.